 Senate leadership is now considering whether and how to move the SECURE Act.
-At this point, it does not appear that Majority Leader McConnell (R-KY) will bring the bill up for a full floor consideration this year, so Senate leadership is attempting to
+At this point, it does not appear that Majority Leader McConnell (R-KY) will bring the bill up for a full floor consideration

 This publication is provided for educational and informational purposes only and does not contain legal advice.
 The information should in no way be taken as an indication of future legal results.
 Accordingly, you should not act on any information provided without consulting legal counsel.
 To comply with U.S. Treasury Regulations, we also inform you that, unless expressly stated otherwise, any tax advice contained in this communication is not intended to be used and cannot be used by any taxpayer to avoid penalties under the Internal Revenue Code, and such advice cannot be quoted or referenced to promote or market to another party any transaction or matter addressed in this communication.